- 1Bear all or part of the weight of; hold up: the dome was supported by a hundred white columnsMore example sentences

 - I've always supported the Indian team whenever they are here.

-- 2.4 (as adjective supporting) (Of an actor or role) of secondary importance to the leading roles in a play or film: the production’s greatest successes are in the main supporting rolesMore example sentences
+- 2.5 (as adjective supporting) (Of an actor or a role) important in a play or film but subordinate to the leading parts.More example sentences

 - Now she knows what she wants, her career has become secondary - thus her choice of supporting roles in ensemble films such as Ocean's Eleven, Ocean's Twelve and Full Frontal.